Buyers

 What is the loan amount in dollars?
 What are the repayments per week/month/year?
 How many repayments there will be?
 When will the balance of the loan be paid off?
 What are the options for repaying the full amount earlier?
 What is the interest on the loan?
 What are the consequences of missing a loan repayment?

-Whilst during the meeting the banks manager will explain the details of all of the above questions, it is important that you constantly be aware of the following most important details, throughout the repayment period of the loan that you are taking out:
+While during the meeting the banks manager will explain the details of all of the above questions, it is important that you constantly be aware of the following most important details, throughout the repayment period of the loan that you are taking out:

-The loan amount The repayments per week/month/year How many repayments The balance of the loan at each payment period The interest being paid on the loan
+The balance of the loan at each payment period

-Whilst some people prefer to manually keep account of all of the details, technology is available to help out those of us who are either too busy, too unorganized or who just pain hate math!
+While some people prefer to manually keep account of all of the details, technology is available to help out those of us who are either too busy, too unorganized or who just pain hate math!

 Payment calculators are available that do all the calculations that you could need to keep in touch with how much money you are paying each month, as well as when the balance of the loan will be paid of.